 Bogotá as other urban societies of the global South cannot elude the requirements posed by global competitiveness in order to play a role in the global economy.
 However, for those facing democratic transition, to provide transformative comprehensive reparation to the victims is an essential responsibility if they are aiming at social reconciliation, the building of sustainable peace and at not condemning the victims of forced displacement to become the new urban poor.

 Sonia Garzon-Ramirez received her PhD in Comparative Gender Studies from Central European University, Budapest.
-Her area of study includes the intersections between feminist theory, transitional justice, post-colonial urban studies and critical race theory.
+Her area of study includes the intersections between feminist theory, transitional justice, peacebuilding and critical race theory.
 Her current research focuses on societies of the global South experiencing democratic or post-conflict transitions.
-It explores questions concerned with how oppressed populations negotiate and struggle for achieving spatial justice and the role of urban spatial politics in enabling their enjoyment of the right to the city.
+It explores questions concerned with how to make transitional justice truly transformative, how to transform resistances to peacebuilding into agnostic relationships, and the nexus between transitional justice, peacebuilding and socio-spatial justice.